Rabi Lamichhane: First term (December 2022 – January 2023)

-During this period, Lamichhane publicly emphasized administrative transparency and pledged to modernize the internal security system.
-However, his first tenure was short-lived.
-On 27 January 2023, the Supreme Court of Nepal ruled that he had not properly reacquired Nepali citizenship after renouncing his U.S. citizenship, invalidating his election to the House of Representatives and his ministerial appointment.
-Following the ruling, Lamichhane tendered his resignation to Prime Minister Dahal.
+During this period, Lamichhane emphasized administrative transparency and pledged to modernize the internal security system.
+His tenure ended abruptly on 27 January 2023, when the Supreme Court of Nepal ruled that he had not properly reacquired Nepali citizenship after renouncing his U.S. citizenship, invalidating both his parliamentary seat and his ministerial appointment.
+He subsequently tendered his resignation to Prime Minister Dahal.

-Throughout his first stint, Lamichhane maintained cordial ties with both Dahal and K. P. Sharma Oli, with Oli publicly stating that he had encouraged Lamichhane’s political career.

-Second term as Minister of Home Affairs
+Second term (March – July 2024)

-After regaining Nepali citizenship and winning the Chitwan 2 by-election, Lamichhane was reappointed as the Deputy Prime Minister and Minister of Home Affairs on 4 March 2024 in the Dahal-led coalition government.
-This marked his return to the same ministry, reflecting the RSP’s renewed alliance with the Maoist Centre while maintaining open communication with Oli’s UML.
+After regaining Nepali citizenship and winning the Chitwan 2 by-election, Lamichhane was reappointed as Deputy Prime Minister and Minister of Home Affairs on 6 March 2024.